-The claimant filed for unemployment insurance benefits establishing a benefit year effective August 29, 2010, with a weekly benefit amount of \$101.
+The Claimant filed for unemployment insurance benefits establishing a benefit year effective September 26, 2010, with a weekly benefit amount of \$410.00.

-The claimant is currently enrolled as a student at Omega Recording Studio.
-His classes are held on Tuesdays from 7:00 p.m. to 11:00 p.m.
-The claimant is seeking work in the bartending/restaurant field.
-If the claimant were offered work that conflicted with his school schedule, he would not be able to accept it.
-The claimant would speak to his school administrator about taking make up classes, but there is no guarantee that he would be able to drop or reschedule his classes.
-Additionally, when the claimant applies for work he only lists availability for hours that do not conflict with his class schedule.
+The Claimant is currently enrolled as a student at Trinity University in Washington, D.C. and Prince George's Community College.
+His classes are held on Tuesdays and Thursdays 6:00 p.m. until 10:00 p.m.
+Claimant is seeking employment in the security field or animal caretaking field.
+If the Claimant were offered work that conflicted with his school schedule, he would not be able to accept it.
+The Claimant cannot change his class schedule and cannot drop his classes.